grapa-dev/grapa/docs-site/docs/GREP.md

 # Grapa Grep Documentation

+UNIQUE_SEARCH_TEST_WORD_XYZ123

+SEARCH_TEST_WORD

 > **Tip:** Use the tabs below to switch between CLI and Python examples throughout this documentation.

+## Recent Fixes and Known Gaps

+- **Invert match and empty pattern logic** now match ripgrep/grep (see test suite for details).
+- **Structured array output** is a deliberate design choice and affects edge cases (see notes below).
+- **Remaining advanced gaps:**
+    - Multiline patterns with custom delimiters (Grapa extension, may not be fully ripgrep-compatible)
+    - Full Unicode grapheme cluster support (\X)
+    - Parallel processing for very large inputs
+    - Deduplication (`d` option) in all modes
+- See `maintainers/BINARY_GREP.md` for internal details and future work.

 ## Thread Safety and Parallelism